namsor/Java-Naive-Bayes-Classifier-JNBC/README.md

 # Java-Naive-Bayes-Classifier-JNBC
-A Java Naive Bayes Classifier that works on RocksDB or other key-value store.
-The interface and sample are inspired by Philipp Nolte's https://github.com/ptnplanet/Java-Naive-Bayes-Classifier/, but the implementation is a full rewrite to store the key/values into a ConcurrentHashMap(), LevelDB, LMDB, Redis or other.
-LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.
+A Java Naive Bayes Classifier that works in-memory or on RocksDB fast key-value store.
+Naive Bayes Classification is fast and explainable.
+The objective of this ground-up implementations is to provide a self-contained, vertically scalable implementation.

 Maven Quick-Start
 ------------------